List of COVID-19 vaccine authorizations: Janssen

 The Janssen COVID-19 vaccine is a viral vector vaccine produced by Janssen Pharmaceutica (a subsidiary of Johnson & Johnson) and Beth Israel Deaconess Medical Center.
 It is also known as Johnson & Johnson COVID-19 Vaccine and as COVID-19 Vaccine Janssen.
 Three countries, Denmark, Finland, and Norway, discontinued the use of the Janssen vaccine in favor of other available vaccines due to a possible link between the vaccine and a rare blood clot disorder.
 The use of the Janssen adenovirus vector vaccine began in Finland in October 2021.
 It is only offered for those aged 65 and over because of a very rare risk of thrombosis in younger age groups.
+The United States began use of the Janssen vaccine in March 2021, but discouraged use in favor of other available vaccines in December 2021 due to the risk of a rare clotting disorder.
+The Janssen vaccine became unavailable in the United States in May 2023 after all existing doses expired.